Understanding the Security Risks in PHP File Downloads

 Loading a large file entirely into memory with readfile() can exhaust server resources on memory-limited hosting.
 A chunked approach reads and outputs the file in sections, keeping memory usage constant regardless of file size.

 Chunked delivery also enables resumable downloads, which significantly improve the user experience for large files on unreliable connections.
-Users can resume an interrupted download rather than starting over.
+Users can resume an interrupted download rather than starting over, which matters particularly for files over 50MB.

 function serveLargeFile(string $filepath, string $originalName): void {